Celebrating Canada’s Diversity

 HOT SPRINGS ROAD from Pine Avenue to Esplanade Avenue

-LILLOOET AVENUE from Hot Springs Road to St. Alice Street
+LILLOOET AVENUE from St. Alice Street to Chehalis Street

 ST. ALICE STREET from Lillooet Avenue to Esplanade Avenue